The Wall Street Journal: Design changes

 The paper uses ink dot drawings called hedcuts, introduced in 1979 and originally created by Kevin Sprouls, in addition to photographs, a method of illustration considered a consistent visual signature of the paper. the Journal still heavily employs the use of caricatures, including those by illustrator Ken Fallin, such as when Peggy Noonan memorialized then-recently deceased newsman Tim Russert.
 The use of color photographs and graphics has become increasingly common in recent years with the addition of more "lifestyle" sections.

 The daily was awarded by the Society for News Design World's Best Designed Newspaper award for 1994 and 1997.

 News Corporation and News Corp

-On May 2, 2007, News Corporation made an unsolicited takeover bid for Dow Jones, offering US$60 a share for stock that had been selling for US$33 a share.
+On May 2, 2007, News Corporation made an unsolicited takeover bid for Dow Jones, offering $60 per share for stock that had been selling for $36.33 per share.
 The Bancroft family, which controlled more than 60% of the voting stock, at first rejected the offer, but later reconsidered its position.